pydantic/logfire/docs/integrations/system_metrics.md

 Each key here is a metric name.
 The values have different meanings for different metrics.
 For example, for `system.cpu.utilization`, the value is a list of CPU modes.
 So there will be a separate row for each CPU core saying what percentage of time it spent idle, another row for the time spent waiting for IO, etc. There are no fields to configure for `system.thread_count`, so the value is `None`.

-The first dict argument is merged with the base.
+For convenient customizability, the first dict argument is merged with the base.
 For example, if you want to collect disk read operations (but not writes) you can write:

 - `logfire.instrument_system_metrics({'system.disk.operations': ['read']})` to collect that data in addition to the basic defaults.
 - `logfire.instrument_system_metrics({'system.disk.operations': ['read']}, base='full')` to collect detailed data about all metrics, excluding disk write operations.